Scotiabank Mortgage Rates & Reviews

 Scotiabank Vacation Home Mortgage

 If you or a family member plan on occupying the property as a principal residence, you may be able to put down as little as 5% of the purchase price for a high-ratio mortgage.
-If not, you will need a 20% down payment or more because you will be ineligible for mortgage insurance.
-As well, to cover your down payment you may be able to use your existing home equity if you have some.
+If not, at least a 20% down payment will be needed because you will be ineligible for mortgage insurance.
+If you already own a home and have built up some equity in it, you may be able to use the equity to finance the downpayment.

 Tax Considerations When Buying a Vacation Home